310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 {% endbubble %}

 {% bubble Tetora %}
 Hm?
-You think so~?
-Well, I did encounter someone wonderful the other day~♪
+You think so\~?
+Well, I did have a wonderful encounter the other day\~♪
 {% endbubble %}

 {% bubble Midori %}